 ABA Young Lawyers Division—Legal Innovation Committee Member (2018–2019 term).

 TYL (The Young Lawyer)—Editorial Board, Associate Editor (2018–2019 term).

 Presentations & Publications

-Professional Conduct Rules Require Technological Competence?
-Welcome to Twenty-First Century Law Practice, 23 TYL, no. 2, at 12 (Winter 2019), co-author.
+Peter Habein and Pamela Garman, Professional Conduct Rules Require Technological Competence?
+Welcome to Twenty-First Century Law Practice, 23 TYL, no. 2, at 12 (Winter 2019).

-Chevron Collapses a CERCLA Artifice: Owner Means Owner Even For The United States, 13 ABA Superfund and Natural Resource Damages Litigation Committee Newsletter, 10 (January 2018), co-author.
+Chris Stoneback and Pamela Garman, Chevron Collapses a CERCLA Artifice: Owner Means Owner Even For The United States, 13 ABA Superfund and Natural Resource Damages Litigation Committee Newsletter, 10 (January 2018).

 Business Torts: A Fifty-State Guide (Montana Chapter) (Wolters Kluwer 2016 and 2017 editions), co-author.

 Recent Decisions Affecting the Montana Practitioner: Reichert v.
 State ex rel.
 McCulloch, 74 Mont.
 L. Rev. 225, 232 (2013).